canonical/sdkcraft/docs/explanation/workshopctl.rst

 - *Ready* means success: the hook sets SDK health to :samp:`okay` or gracefully exits with a zero code.

+- *Pending*: The hook sets the SDK health to :samp:`waiting`.
+  This means it will be retried, one attempt per second.
-- *Pending*: the hook sets SDK health to :samp:`waiting`, which changes to :samp:`error` after 10 unsuccessful retries, one per second, or 5 initial seconds elapse without :samp:`set-health` being invoked.
+  If the retries fail 10 times consecutively or if 5 seconds pass without :samp:`set-health` being invoked, the SDK health is changed to :samp:`error`.

-- *Error*: the hook exits with an error code or explicitly sets SDK health to :samp:`error`.
+- *Error*: the hook exits with an non-zero code or explicitly sets SDK health to :samp:`error`.